 I kept coming across information on how to find the Victoria Beach pirate tower, so I thought to myself “Wow, this place must be awesome if you have to FIND IT!”
 Like a magical treasure hunt!

+I immediately added it to my bucket list.
 I made it my mission to find it.
 I had to see what this place was all about.

 Turns out you don’t need a treasure map, a magical key, or anything of that sort.